jsforce/jsforce-website/src/documents/blog/posts/20140126-deploy-package-using-jsforce-and-gulpjs.html.md

 headline: blog/headline
 contentTemplate: blog/post
 category: blog
-title: Deploying Package to Salesforce using JSforce and Gulp.js
+title: Deploying Package to Salesforce Using JSforce and Gulp.js
 date: 2015-01-26
 author:
   name: Shinichi Tomita
   url: https://github.com/stomita
 ---

 [Gulp.js](http://gulpjs.com) is a simple task/build runner to process front-end stuff, which utilizes pipes for streaming data that needs to be processed.

 As gulp.js is running on Node.js, various Node.js-based packages - including JSforce - can be used in build scripts.